Concept cars you won’t see on the road

 Be prepared to pay a pretty penny for the concept if it becomes a production vehicle; a 2015 Volkswagen Golf R with DCC and Navigation is almost $40,000.

-Volkswagen GTI Roadster – The two-seat convertible is powered by a 3.0-litre V6 twin-turbocharged TSI engine that can produce 503 horsepower and 413 lb-ft of torque.
+Volkswagen GTI Roadster – The two-seat convertible is powered by a 3.0-liter V6 twin-turbocharged TSI engine that can produce 503 horsepower and 413 lb-ft of torque.

-The Vision GTI vehicle was made to mark the 15th anniversary as a purely electronic computer graphic image (CGI) for the Sony PlayStation 3 classic “Gran Turismo 6” (“GT6”).
+The Vision GTI vehicle was made to mark its 15th anniversary as a purely electronic computer graphic image (CGI) for the Sony PlayStation 3 classic “Gran Turismo 6” (“GT6”).